Photonico/Computational_Physics_Topics/Sundries/Note for Writing in the Sciences.md

 After
 > Finally, clinical epidemiology is not limited to academic physican - epidemiologists - who are sometimes more interested in analyzing data than caring for patients - but provides clinicians with the tools to improve their patients' outcomes.

+### 3.3 Parallelism

+Pairs of ideas joined by "and", "or", or "but" should be written in parallel form.